Skills for Life

-At Riverston, we place particular emphasis on developing pupil’s resilience and preparing them for life after school.
-Recognising that every child has a unique character, talents and skills, and that these may not be in the 'traditional' academic subjects, and that they will one day graduate from Riverston, we believe it is a responsibility to ensure that they can develop some of the necessary life skills they will need.
+At Riverston School we place particular emphasis on developing a pupil’s resilience and preparing them for life after school.
+Recognising that every child has a unique character, talents and skills and that these may not be in the traditional academic subjects.

-Our focus is therefore on developing a wide range of skills, and wherever possible recognising formally the successful acquisition of these through special awards.
+Our focus is therefore on them developing a wide range of skills and wherever possible recognising formally the successful acquisition of these through special awards.
 The core skills we aim to help pupils acquire include:

-- Resilience and courage to deal with difficult situations and times; and the empathy and kindness to help others dealing with their own difficult situations and times.
+- Develop resilience and courage to deal with difficult situations and times, and the empathy and kindness to help others dealing with their own difficult situations and times

 - Financially aware